scuzzydude/asimov/asimov.md

 Maybe I'm being hyperbolic, but here's what I know: People get angry at inequality, and that last time it was about income, it led to a lot of bad times for many people.
 Back then, writers reported about the privileged using newsletters printed on hand-presses in secret basements and revolutionaries handed them off to each other in back alleyways.
 Today, people have phones with cameras.
 A flame becomes a raging wildfire with sound of a digital shutter.
 Chapter One of the 2021 Edition of the Billionaire Handbook is *Be Careful Around the Little People with Mobile Phones*.
 Reading doesn't seem to be a prerequisite for billionaire school, because Chapter Two is *Don't Share Your Thoughts on Twitter*.

-Responsibility for genius is what we will value.
-Peacefully, in a manner that is equitable to all people.
+Responsibility for genius is what we will value; peacefully, in a manner that is equitable to all people.
 Voluntarily.
 You can pass down responsibility through your family, or collectively; it's your choice, whatever you think is better for the appreciation of human genius.
 With responsibility comes accountability.
 If your motivationally challenged grandson inherits Scoot control of a Picasso and uses it for wall decoration for his semi-housetrained llama's room, history is going to blame you, archetypical billionaire.
 Bad boy, failed at the social contract.
 Forgotten by the history of genius.
 We're good, if you participated in the responsibility trade, if only in vanity.
 We captured the digitized version on the scootchain, so all is not lost forever.
 Losing the painting won't reflect on Picasso's genius value, but it will on the billionaire's genius.
 Next time, just buy some lickable Picasso wallpaper, no one expects your llama to live in a barn, your grandpa was a billionaire.

 Art lovers, the billionaires are going to fund a new renaissance in the arts in exchange for a social contract with the masses not to repeat the past two hundred years of bloody revolutions.
 Art professionals, you're going to be busy.
 And woke, too.
 Right on.
 You were right to study liberal arts.
 And lawyers be busy, too.
 Creating value for society, just like all lawyers do.

 True genius may have a global reach, but unfound genius is local.
 Billionaires travel straight from the lobby of their penthouses to the air stairs of their Gulfstreams.
 Mere millionaires pass through the thriving masses in the terminal on their way to the first-class lounge.
 Most millionaires wouldn't notice the girl with flowers in her hair sketching out beautiful pictures and giving them away to the kids waiting at the gate.
-If billionaires start competing over unfound genius, they might.
+If billionaires start competing over unfounded genius, they might.
 Some millionaires might commit to flowergurl's Scoot just so they can name drop the discovery and work into the conversation how green they are by flying commercial.
 We could save the planet, one millionaire at time.
 Just don't expect them to sit next to her in coach.
 There are limits.

 Millionaires playing the short game pass their discoveries along to the billionaires.
 Long game millionaires carry some genius or (more likely) vanity responsibly and might end up genius billionaires themselves.
 The rest of us don't need to go to the airport to find genius, they're all around.
-The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the Pizza delivery boy in the *Rush* T-Shirt who blasts his homemade flavor for prog-rock while screeching out your driveway in reverse.
+The waitress with the radical self-designed tats, the graveyard shift gas station attendant working on the Great American Novel, the Pizza delivery boy in the *Rush* T-Shirt who blasts his homemade flavor for prog-rock while screeching out of your driveway in reverse.
 Well, not everybody.

 There you have it, the art of the deal.
 I read a book about deal-making with billionaires, so trust me, I know what I'm talking about.
 Billionaires avoid cancelation, and we can still make fun of them.